A message from Bishop Michael McKenna

 In NSW, mandatory reporting obligations have been extended to people in religious ministry and people providing religious based activities to children.
 This means that clergy and many agency and parish personnel who work with children are now mandatory reporters.

-• WHAT KIND OF CONDUCT?
+- WHAT KIND OF CONDUCT?
 A mandatory reporter must make a report when they have reasonable grounds to suspect that a child or young person is at risk of significant harm.

-• WHO ARE MANDATORY REPORTERS?
+- WHO ARE MANDATORY REPORTERS?
 In NSW, mandatory reporters include persons who deliver services wholly or partly to children as part of their professional work or other paid employment and those in management positions in organisations that deliver those services.
 It also includes persons in religious ministry or persons providing religious based activities to children in both paid and unpaid child related roles.

-• HOW TO REPORT: Mandatory reporters are required to report to the Department of Communities and Justice via the Child Protection Helpline 132 111 or through the ChildStory Reporter website: https://reporter.childstory.nsw.gov.au/s/.
+- HOW TO REPORT: Mandatory reporters are required to report to the Department of Communities and Justice via the Child Protection Helpline on 132 111 or through the ChildStory Reporter website: https://reporter.childstory.nsw.gov.au/s/.
 You must also contact the relevant agency Safeguarding Officer.
 For support in making a report, contact a Safeguarding Officer:

 Safeguarding Officers: